wifinigel/wiperf/mkdocs/docs/adv_secure.md

 ### RPi
 If you'd like to harden the RPi when deployed in a network, a quick solution is to install & activate the 'ufw' firewall.
 This can be configured to stop all incoming connections except those on SSH, which will still allow remote administration.
-All outgoing traffic from the probe (i.e. network tests and management traffic) will not be disrupted.
+All outgoing traffic from the probe (i.e. network tests and management traffic) will flow as normal.

 #### Install ufw